ChrisLGit/WarehouseSimulator/CONTRIBUTING.md

 * Create pull request when your able to solve an issue and it will be up for review

 ### Creating a pull request
-* Each pull request should be focusing on solving an issue
+* Each pull request should be focusing on solving one issue
 * Check to make sure pull request is unique
 * Make sure to follow the standards for organizing files and folders